 Umbraco migrations vs transitions

-A new release of Umbraco is on the horizon with version 14 slated to be released by the end of the month; we want to revisit the question of upgrading or migrating your CMS.
+With Umbraco's version 14 released, we want to revisit the question of upgrading or migrating your CMS.

 The issue with migrations

-Anyone who has ever worked with migrations knows that it is more involved in moving data from A to B. The trickiest part of a migration project is when the source data model doesn't match the target data model, so you often need to transform the data.
+Anyone who's ever worked with migrations knows that it takes more than moving data from A to B. The trickiest part of a migration project is when the source data model doesn't match the target data model and you need to transform the data.
 When faced with moving data between different CMSs, or even different versions of the same CMS, you also want to leverage the new features from the target CMS, and this also adds to the need for transforming the data.
 For example, in Umbraco, you might want to migrate from Nested Content to Block List.

 Speaking of Umbraco, we want to zoom in on this in the context of Umbraco 14.
 Third-party data types have been one of the pillars for the success of Umbraco as a CMS platform loved by developers and users.
 But the consequence is that Umbraco solutions differ in their structure and data types, and the breadth of data types any given migration tool needs to support is large.
 A migration tool, therefore, needs to be a developer framework that allows the developers to extend and customise the software for each individual migration project.